 The Group ensures that there is adequate financing available to fund growth and has adequate capacity to comfortably meet its expected peak funding requirements.
 The Group considers that its cash reserves are sufficient for this purpose, but also has local third party borrowing arrangements in place.
-Should the overall structure change, the Group is confident that debt can be raised from the market on attractive terms.
+Further the Group, through its subsidiary Tata Consumer Products GB Limited, has entered into a limited recourse receivable discounting arrangement with HSBC Bank PLC to managed liquidity during peak funding requirements.